Yale-LILY/LectureBank-Corpus/README.md

 - `Year`: Year of the course.
 - `Venue`: Name of the university, or `GitHub`.

-We went through a URL check on April, 2022, here are the valid resource numbers:
+We went through a URL check on May, 2022, here are the valid resource numbers:
 - 1020 lb1.tsv
 - 308 lb2.tsv
 - 3564 lb3.tsv
 - 3136 lb4.tsv
+- 1321 lb5.tsv

+**NOTE**: we combined all five batches of LectureBank, and remove duplicates and invlaid urls.
+All data can be found in `alldata.tsv` with a total number to be **7104**.

 ## Taxonomy